jayaregalinada/laravelphilippines.github.io/index.md

 ### Thanks!

 Need directions or any help?
 Interested in speaking or sponsorship?
-Contact Ian at [idejesus@Zendesk.com](mailto:idejesus@zendesk.com) or Joe at [jose.Palala@live.com](http://bit.ly/2lbmME0).
+Contact Ian at [idejesus@zendesk.com](mailto:idejesus@zendesk.com) or Joe at [jose.palala@live.com](mailto:jose.palala@live.com).

 Laravel PH is made possible by everyone in the #laravelph  community.
-Join us on [Phackers #laravelph channel](http://phackers.io)
+Join us on the [Phackers #laravelph channel](http://phackers.io)